 Many people around the world spend thousands on skincare and treatments but fail to realise the importance of Sun Protection Factor (SPF).
-It’s a complete waste of money to spend on so many products, if you’re not going to apply SPF after your skincare routine.
-Dermatologists around the world continuously emphasise the need for SPF at the end of your skin routine but why?
+It's a complete waste of money to spend on so many products if you're not going to apply SPF after your skincare routine.
+Dermatologists worldwide continuously emphasise the need for SPF at the end of your skin routine, but why?
 Keep reading below to find out why SPF is essential and to learn some new terms along the way.

-SPF is not a simple moisturiser; it helps protect your skin from the sun’s harmful rays.
+SPF is not a simple moisturiser; it helps protect your skin from the sun's harmful rays.
 If one does not apply SPF, your skin can suffer from sun damage.
 The effects of sun damage can be long term and even dangerous.
 Sun damage can cause a variety of skin issues.
-It can speed up the ageing process by causing pre-mature lines, wrinkles and sunspots.
-It can also cause brown spots, hyper pigmentation and burnt skin.
+It can speed up the ageing process by causing premature lines, wrinkles and sunspots.
+It can also cause brown spots, hyperpigmentation and burnt skin.
 If the sun penetrates your inner skin layers, the effects can be detrimental.
-Your skin cells can become extremely damaged and may even cause skin cancer.
+Your skin cells can become significantly damaged and may even cause skin cancer.

 Nonetheless, there are people out there that still downplay the role of SPF in our everyday lives.
 SPF is a necessity way beyond the summer months.
-If you’re not applying it during rainy and cloudy days, you are exposing your skin to some serious damage and radiation.
+If you're not applying it during rainy and cloudy days, you expose your skin to some serious damage and radiation.

 What is SPF?

 According to the NHS, sun protection factor (SPF) is a measure of the amount of ultraviolet B (UVB) protection.
-There are three main types of UV’s that are harmful for the skin: UVA, UVB and UVC.
+There are three main types of UV's that are harmful to the skin: UVA, UVB and UVC.
 UV, type B is the middle energy between the UVA and UVC.
-UVB rays are short UV wavelengths (280mm – 315mm) which are associated to skin burn.
+UVB rays are short UV wavelengths (280mm – 315mm) associated with skin burn.
 SPF is rated on a scale of 2 to 50+ based on the level of protection they offer.
-SPF’s 50 and over are the strongest form of UVB protection.
+SPF's 50 and over are the strongest form of UVB protection.

 UVB vs UVA

 While many sunscreens focus on the protection against UVB, there are many different types of rays present in sunlight.
-The two main types of ultraviolet rays that reach the Earth’s surface are UVB and UVA.
-UVA is a long UV wavelength that infiltrates the skin which causes premature ageing.
-UVA accounts for about 95% of the UV light that reaches our skin; thus, it’s very important to find a sunscreen which fights against both.
-Note: Sunscreens that fight against both UV rays are labelled under “broad spectrum”.
+The two main types of ultraviolet rays that reach the Earth's surface are UVB and UVA.
+UVA is a long UV wavelength that infiltrates the skin, which causes premature ageing.
+UVA accounts for about 95% of the UV light that reaches our skin; thus, it's essential to find a sunscreen that fights against both.
+Note: Sunscreens that fight against both UV rays are labelled under "broad spectrum".

 PA Rating System